slutske22/leaflet-topography/README.md

       <td><b>colors</b></td>
       <td>Array of hex values</td>
       <td>depends on topotype</td>
-      <td>You can pass an array of hex values to choose the colors rendered by the workers, mapped to the breakpoints you define</td>
+      <td>You can pass an array of hex color values to choose the colors rendered by the workers, mapped to the breakpoints you define</td>
    </tr>
    <tr>
       <td><b>breakpoints</b></td>